-Last year as the holidays were approaching I was whining about not having a trip planned to see the decorations.
+As the holidays were approaching I was whining about not having a trip planned to see the decorations.
 Our annual passes had expired, and it just wasn’t in the budget to plan a spur of the moment trip.
 In early October, Frontier announced it would begin service from our hometown to Orlando, and was offering $70 roundtrip airfare!
 So we planned a weekend trip in early November to resort hop and see the decorations – specifically those with gingerbread displays.
 We also wanted to visit Wilderness Lodge and Animal Kingdom Lodge since those two resorts are still on our Resort Bucket List.
 I was so excited we would finally have the opportunity to spend a day seeing all these beautiful resorts decorated for the holidays!

 And it almost worked.
 As it turned out, even though Magic Kingdom was decked out and Mickey’s Very Merry Christmas Party had begun, we were a little too early to see the resorts decorated.
 Of course we didn’t learn this until we arrived at the first resort and discovered it undecorated.

 Diva Tip: Holiday decorations generally are up at the parks within a week or so after Halloween.
 Resort decorations take a little longer to appear.
 To be certain to see them, you may want to wait until late November.

 But we persevered, and still resort hopped since we had never had the chance to see some of the deluxe resorts.
 (Passholder Diva has great tips on resort hopping!)
 If you have a non-park day and are interested in seeing the holiday decorations (or in just checking out resorts so you can plan a future stay!), I highly recommend resort hopping.
 I’m happy to share the route we used to see 10 resorts in 1 day!